 Lies Lies Lies by Adele Parks - Oh, what a tangled web we weave...
 I enjoyed all the twists and turns in this intricate plot.
 Simon and Daisy struggled to have their miracle baby, and then the car they are driving hits their young daughter as she's crossing the street!
 Life does go on, but it takes a while for the truths to come out so they can move toward a happily-ever-after.
 Thank you to the publisher and Netgalley for my copy of this book in exchange for my unbiased review.
 My full review for 3.5/5 stars is on my blog. ⭐⭐⭐⭐

 Behind the Red Door by Megan Collins - This was another book I read last month with a complicated but predictable plot.
 Unfortunately for me, the main character got a bit annoying.
 I wanted to have more sympathy for her anxiety (mostly caused by her crazy father), but I eventually wanted to make her see sense.
 She's triggered when she sees a missing person/abduction case on the TV and swears she personally knows the victim.
 Everyone in her life tells her that's pretty unlikely, and her parents even deny being aware of the victim's much-publicized abduction 20 years earlier.
 Thank you to the publisher and Netgalley for my copy of this book in exchange for my unbiased review.
-You can read my full 3/5 star review at Books I Think You Should Read (and there's a giveaway accepting entries until August 12, 2020). ⭐⭐⭐
+You can read my full 3/5 star review at Books I Think You Should Read. ⭐⭐⭐

 With or Without You by Caroline Leavitt - The evolution of Simon and Stella's relationship stalls out while Stella is in a coma for two months.
 He then plans on things picking up where they left off, but Stella has changed while unconscious.
 The world has not left everyone at the same point through the spring of Stella's hospitalization.
 Simon, Stella, and Stella's best friend and doctor, Libby, are all different people than they were before it all happened, and they need to find their new way through it all.
 Thank you to the publisher and Netgalley for my copy of this book in exchange for my unbiased review.
-My full 3/5 star review is here (this one also has a giveaway accepting entries until August 15, 2020).⭐⭐⭐
+My full 3/5 star review is here.⭐⭐⭐

 I just finished up A House is a Body last night (thanks to the publisher and Netgalley for this great short story collection).
 I'm also reading (and liking more than expected!)
 Crave (thanks to the publisher and Netgalley for my copies of this book in exchange for my unbiased review).